nkester/Kester-Weather-Station/README.md

 To do this, I connect the M2 to my router.
 I then sign into my router, find the M2 listed in my "Connected Devices" and assign it a static IP address.
 To keep the devices associated with this project close, I assigned it the IP address `192.168.3.55`.

+> Note: You can connect the M2 to your router wirelessly as well.
+Do this by first connecting it via Ethernet and then connecting to your wireless network via the `Network` tab. **If you want to end up with a wireless connection, do this now or else you'll be required to put port blocking rules in again.**

 Next, I went into the security section of my router to the "Block Services" section.
 I created a new service to block, selected the M2's IP address, and blocked any service type.
 This blocks all ports to that device.

 After applying this block, I wanted to confirm this performed as expected.
 I accessed the M2 Web UI at its IP address (`192.168.3.55`), logged in with the username and password supplied on the device, and navigated to `Network` -> `Diagnostics`.